ModulrCloud/Modulr/readme.md

 ### Pool-less Protocol

 While having a separation of power between the validators who maintain the blockchain and the partners who hold the ledger and process the payments.
 There is another reason the validators exist, and that is to keep mining pools away from Modulr.
 There is no need for them; the Validators already perform token distributions and traffic control so there is no benefit for another entity to perform that function.
-This also gives the partners full rewards since validators don't earn SP.
+This also gives the partners full rewards since validators don't earn MTR.

 ## Wallets